The Electric Vehicles (Smart Charge Points) Regulations and what they mean

 As part of the regulations’ aim to improve transparency, users will be able to see which software version their chargepoint has, as well as when a software update is due.

-There are also new encryption and authentication standards to further enhance the security of chargepoints connected to online networks.
+New enhanced encryption and authentication standards further improve the security of chargepoints connected to online networks.

 Smart functionality - chargepoints must be able to allow drivers to charge their EVs at periods of lower demand, or when there’s more clean energy available.
 They also need the ability to send and receive information across a secure network.

 Demand side response services - chargepoints must be able to defer charging/vary its rate in response to external signals.
 This will allow energy firms to offer additional services, such as variable rate electricity pricing when demand is lower or renewable energy supply is higher.

 Electricity supplier interoperability - chargepoints must be able to retain their smart functionality even if the user changes to a different electricity supplier.